 Canon T6 versus Canon M6

 The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in March 2016 and February 2017.
 The T6 is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The T6 has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon T6 and the Canon M6 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6 – represents 100 percent across all the size and weight measures).